Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Concluding remarks

 \section{Concluding remarks}

-We presented a {domain-specific weighted monomial ordering} that we used in Gr\"obner basis computation for ideals generated by SIAN~\cite{hong_sian_2019,hong_global_2020} for parameter identifiability problems.
+We presented an approach to automatically choose a {weighted monomial ordering} for Gr\"obner basis computation for a class of polynomial systems obtained by computing Lie derivatives of output functions in ODE models.
+This is, for example, a key component of assessing parameter identifiability of the ODE models~\citep{hong_sian_2019,hong_global_2020}.
 We observe significant improvements for multiple models that vary in complexity, number of polynomials, and number of variables.

-Our main idea for weight generation lies in the observation that occurrence of parameters and states in the ODE makes a difference for the effect of a weighted ordering.
-These empirical observations translated into a sequential Lie differentiation of output functions, mimicking a Breadth-First Search algorithm in graph theory.
+Our main idea for weight generation lies in the observation that the ``closedness'' of parameters and states in the ODE to the outputs makes a difference for the effect of a weighted ordering.
+These empirical observations translated into a sequential Lie differentiation of output functions.
 Effectively, this differentiation produces Taylor coefficients of output functions \(\mathbf{y}\) in terms of states at a fixed time \(t=0\) and parameters.
 We assign weights depending on the depth of these Taylor coefficients, thus, effectively, leveraging the outputs ``sensitivity''.

 If the systems were already relatively quick to return the answer, the weights did not have a negative impact.
 In fact, in examples where computation slowed down {(see e.g. Section~\ref{sec:slowdown})}, the memory usage still showed a positive effect, decreasing by around 80\%.
 There was also a case where the program ran around 44\% faster but consumed 30\% more memory.
 These non-trivial examples constitute a minority of systems.
 In some cases, a user would not require a weighted ordering because the Gr\"obner basis computation runs {fast} without weights.